15A NCAC 02Q .0102 ACTIVITIES EXEMPTED FROM PERMIT REQUIREMENTS

 (ii) the heater is designed to have a maximum heat input of not more than 500,000 Btu per hour;

-(3) paint spray booths or graphic arts operations, coating operations, and solvent cleaning operations as defined in 15A NCAC 02Q .0803 located at a facility whose facility-wide actual uncontrolled emissions of volatile organic compounds are less than five tons per year, except that such emission sources whose actual uncontrolled emissions of volatile organic compounds are less than 100 pounds per year shall qualify for this exemption regardless of the facility-wide emissions.
-For the purpose of this exemption water wash and filters that are an integral part of the paint spray booth are not considered air pollution control devices;
+(3) paint spray booths or graphic arts operations, coating operations, and solvent cleaning operations, as defined in 15A NCAC 02Q .0803, located at a facility whose facility-wide actual uncontrolled emissions of volatile organic compounds are less than five tons per year, except that such emission sources whose actual uncontrolled emissions of volatile organic compounds are less than 100 pounds per year shall qualify for this exemption regardless of the facility-wide emissions.
+For the purpose of this exemption, water wash and filters that are an integral part of the paint spray booth shall not be considered air pollution control devices;

 (4) electrostatic dry powder coating operations with filters or powder recovery systems;